furudean/lambda-response-template/README.md

 ## Usage

-Set up lambda-response-template your defaults:
+Set up lambda-response-template with your defaults:

 ```javascript
 import { ResponseTemplate } from 'lambda-response-template';